CarlosLongarela/cl-simplest-smtp/README.txt

 Upgrade plugin from WordPress public repository or uploading the plugin zip file from WordPress admin panel -> Plugins -> Add new plugin.

 == Screenshots ==
-1. SMTP save options
+1. SMTP info.
-2. SMTP config file options
+2. SMTP settings.
+3. SMTP test with PHP native email and WordPress email.
+4. SMTP Help options.

 == Changelog ==
+= 1.1.1 - 2025-01-20 =
+* Info: Updated plugin page screenshots

 = 1.1.0 - 2025-01-20 =
 * Improved: Added sections with tabs.
 * Improved: Added a Help tab with FAQs and external tools for checking mail validity and configurations.